ellie29903/vehicle_api/README.md

 It will run on: `localhost:3000`

-You can visit the link above with the path e.g. `localhost:3000/vehicles`

-Recommend using Postman for testing your API
+Recommend using Postman for testing your API.